FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

   frequently allows for small but non-zero losses.
 - The definition of throughput is not clear when trial results are inconsistent.

-To address the problems mentioned above, the MLRsearch library employs the following enhancements:
+To address the problems mentioned above, the MLRsearch test methodology specification employs the following enhancements:

 - Allow multiple shorter trials instead of one big trial per load.
   - Optionally, tolerate a percentage of trial results with higher loss.
-- Allow searching for multiple search goals, with differing loss ratios.
+- Allow searching for multiple Search Goals, with differing loss ratios.
-  - Any trial result can affect each search goal in principle.
+  - Any trial result can affect each Search Goal in principle.
-- Insert multiple coarse targets for each search goal, earlier ones need to spend less time on trials.
+- Insert multiple coarse targets for each Search Goal, earlier ones need to spend less time on trials.
   - Earlier targets also aim for lesser precision.
   - Use Forwarding Rate (FR) at maximum offered load